RaffiSapire/docs/docs/source/broadcasting.md

 served off of a CDN.
 In the future, we would like to replace this option with the p2p network that Livepeer forms around a stream.

+## Common Errors

+For Common errors that come up while attempting to broadcast, check out our [common errors] post on Forum